slqdk/NoteControl/docs/frontend.md

 body) hides this Templates entry — see [notes.md](notes.md#templates) for why.

-## Startpage
+## Dashboards

-Per-vault dashboard at `/vaults/:vaultId/startpage`.
-The canvas is a free-form 2D area (no grid) with three block types:
+Each vault holds one or more named **dashboards**, each owning its own free-floating canvas of blocks.
+The canvas is a 2D area (no grid) with three block types:

 - **RSS feed block** — fetches and displays a feed via the server's `/api/vaults/{id}/startpage/feed` proxy.
 Drag header